defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/75-reconfigure-modlishka.md

 ![Username Request](/static/how-to-phishing/authentik-username-post-request.png)

-Lets fill out our password and do the same.
+Fill out our password and do the same.

 ![Password Request](/static/how-to-phishing/authentik-password-post-request.png)

 We can see that the fields are `uid_field` and `password`.

 Now we need to find a URL path that is only hit when the target successfully logs in.
-Lets finish the authentication process by completing the MFA challenge.
+Finish the authentication process by completing the MFA challenge.

 ![Successful Login Request](/static/how-to-phishing/authentik-login-success-request.png)